Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/preinstallation/_index.md

 title: " Planning"
 linkTitle: "Prerequisites"
 weight: 160
---- This document describes how to prepare for and install {{< TransferCFT/axwayvariablesComponentShortName  >}} in an OpenVMS environment.
+---This document describes how to prepare for and install {{< TransferCFT/axwayvariablesComponentShortName  >}} in an OpenVMS environment.

 ## Important information